Most leptin supplements don’t actually work…

 Considering that insulin and leptin resistance go hand-in-hand with one another this is a great first place to start.

-Insulin is the hormone sends signals to your body to grow your fat cells.
+Insulin is the hormone that sends signals to your body to grow your fat cells.

-Insulin not only makes your fat cells grow but it is also damaging to other organs and tissues in your body mediating the majority of the damage of type II diabetes.
+Insulin not only makes your fat cells grow but it is also damaging to other organs and tissues in your body mediating the majority of the damage of type II diabetes (9).

 These supplements are designed to reduce insulin levels and/or sensitize your body to insulin.